 How often do you think about your attic?
 That might depend on the kind of home you have.
 While many people have attic bedrooms or storage spaces they frequent regularly, others may rarely give their attic a passing glance.
-But no matter how you use your attic space, it’s important to keep it cool, especially in hot Florida summers.
-There are many reasons to cool your attic, such as saving energy, protecting your roof, and keeping the rest of your home cool.
-If you want to know how to cool an attic, start with these tips.
+But no matter how you use your attic space, it’s important to keep it cool, especially in hot Florida summer temperatures.
+There are many reasons to cool your hot attic, such as saving energy, protecting your roof, and keeping the rest of your home cool.
+If you want to know how to cool a hot attic, start with these tips.

 The summer heat can seem pretty unavoidable, but it shouldn’t be invading your home.
-If your attic is hot and stuffy, there are lots of ways you can cool it down.
+If your attic temperatures are hot and stuffy, there are lots of ways you can keep your attic cool.

 Get Creative With Your Roof

 Dark roof shingles absorb sunlight and convert that energy into heat.
 It’s only natural that your attic will heat up as a result.
 Stop absorbing and start reflecting sunlight by giving your roof a makeover.
 Depending on the type of roof you have, you can use roof coatings that make the existing surface reflective or invest in reflective shingles.
 Either way, your roof will stop absorbing so much light energy and your attic will thank you for it.

 Attic ventilation is vital to the upkeep of your home, so make sure it is installed and functioning correctly.
 The natural airflow created by a properly vented attic will move hot air out of the home.
 It works together with the attic insulation, which will ensure hot air does not enter the attic from outside.
 It’s important to remember that there are lots of different types of attic ventilation.
 If you suspect your ventilation isn’t doing its best to keep your attic cool, talk to an expert to find out if you need an update.